viljamassimsonas/degreeProjects/webDev - HTML, CSS & JS/README.md

 https://htmlpreview.github.io/?https://github.com/viljamassimsonas/degreeProjects/blob/main/WEBDEV/index.html

-To experience the whole site, download WEBDEV folder and run locally.
+To experience the whole site, download webdev.zip and run it with a local Python server.